cbw-dev/.github/README.md

 - **INR_2024_Recreate_Carpentries** = A work-in-progress recreation of the INR 2024 workshop, in the Carpentries (w/R) template
 - **carp-w-o-R-test** = A cloned Carpentries w/o R (md files only) template
 - **sandpaper-docs** = This is a cloned Carpentries workshop.
 The workhop explains how Sandpaper, one of the heavy-lifiting packages in the background of Carpentries templates, work.
-- **carpentries-varnish-fork** = A fork of [carpentries varnish](https://github.com/carpentries/varnish) repo, which I added the bioinformatics.ca logo to, so that we can change the lofo on our other Carpentry workshop template repos
+- **carpentries-varnish-fork** = A fork of [carpentries varnish](https://github.com/carpentries/varnish) repo, which I added the bioinformatics.ca logo to, so that we can change the logo on our other Carpentry workshop template repos

 # JUPYTER BOOK